 Warm and cosy in Belgrade’s cafés

 In the centre of the city, the Christmas decorations look more timely, framed by piles of snow and stalactite descending from roofs, door frames and balconies.
 The big Aviator coffee on Terazije has never appeared so cosy with its busy baristas pouring delicious hot coffee in cups and preparing tasty snacks and warm soups.
 The customers are chatting comfortably in the big chairs by the window or typing furiously to meet their deadlines, hunched over their laptops on the wooden tables.
+Balkan coffee culture takes no winter break.

 Inattentive people taking photos with Santa’s sledge on Republic square become collateral damages of teenagers’ snowball fights.
 The many cafés around offering hot chocolate, tea and mulled wine are so tempting.
 Leila Records in Dorcol and Polet in the nightlife hotspot of Cetinjska are the perfect places for a cup of red (or white!) mulled wine.
 In the evening, good company and live music will make you forget the negative temperatures!

 In summer, all the terraces of the city are packed with groups of people, friends and families, enjoying the warm weather.
 Come winter and you could expect people to stay home but no: in Serbia going out to meet with friends, family, acquaintances, business relations, is a serious thing.
 A lot can happen around a cup of coffee!
-So even during hard snowfall on a Sunday, be sure you will never feel alone wandering in the centre of city and warming up in one of the many cosy cafés in town.
+So even during hard snowfall on a Sunday, be sure you will never feel alone wandering in the centre of the city and warming up in one of the many cosy cafés in town.

 Wandering on the riverside